 In Youles’ experience, customisation does not make sense.
 “It is not the technology, but the business process that is flawed.
 You don’t want to install a new digital system and keep analogue processes.”

 According to Youles, this simply replaces a paper process with digital versions of the paper process.
-“In the mid-‘90s, all paper processes were computerised,” he says.
+“In the mid-1990s, all paper processes were computerised,” he said.

 From an OU perspective, he says this meant it was not possible to use data to power the student journey, as the data held in these legacy IT systems was inconsistent.
 The business processes were broken.
 “When we deliver a new student system, it will have no bearing on the past.”

 For Youles, the tech change, involving the implementation of the new SAP system represents a small part of the overall digital transformation project.
-“80% [of the work] is business change,” he says.
+“About 80% of the work is business change,” he said.
 “People may realise their jobs are at risk due to improved efficiencies in the new ERP.
-The work of two people becomes one.
+The work of two people becomes one.”

-“We can demonstrate what ‘good’ looks like and what business changes are required,” says Youles.
+“We can demonstrate what ‘good’ looks like and what business changes are required,” said Youles.

-He says the OU is now in the process of moving student admin system over to SAP, and that he has told the board that the full ERP system will be delivered on 28 March 2020.
+He said the university is now in the process of moving a student administration system over to SAP, and that he has told the board that the full ERP system will be delivered on 28 March 2020.

 Another best practice is project priorities.
-“18 months ago, I told the board we had to go through a prioritisation process,” says Youles.
+“About 18 months ago, I told the board we had to go through a prioritisation process,” said Youles.
 “You can’t ask people to do more work.
-There is new stuff like regulatory things that we need, but we need to focus on ensuring we prioritise the ERP project.”
+There is new stuff like regulatory things that we need, but we need to focus on ensuring we prioritise the ERP project.